Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Results and Discussion

-The discussion above focused on the results at the particular sections.
-Let us then evaluate the dependence of the $L_2$ error norm on the location in the $z$ direction in figure~\ref{fig:2D-3D-contour}$(c)$.
-There are some valleys of the $L_2$ error near the input section, which makes sense since the ML is likely good at estimating fields near the input section.
-In addition, the error trends with a large number of input sections are entirely lower than those with the smaller numbers, which is attributed to the effect of multiple input sections.
+The discussion above focused on the results in the particular sections.
+Let us then evaluate the dependence of the $L_2$ error norm and standard deviation among the three-fold cross-validation on the location in the $z$ direction in figure~\ref{fig:2D-3D-contour}$(c)$.
+There are some valleys of the $L_2$ error near the input section because the ML is likely good at estimating fields near the input section.
+The error trends with a large number of input sections are entirely lower than those with smaller numbers.

-We also summarize the relationship between the ensemble $L_2$ error norm over the domain for each velocity attribute and the number of input sections in figure~\ref{fig:2D-3D-contour}$(d)$.
-Similarly to figures~\ref{fig:reconstructed_field} and~\ref{fig:2D-3D-contour}$(a)-(c)$, the larger $n_{\rm section}$, the better reconstruction.
-It is also striking that we can see a significant difference in the estimation accuracy among velocity attributes --- the $L_2$ error of $v$ component reports much lower values than that of $w$ component.
+We also summarize the relationship between the ensemble $L_2$ error norm, among the three-fold cross validations, over the domain for each velocity attribute and the number of input sections in figure~\ref{fig:energy_spectrum}$(a)$.
+The error bars represent the standard deviation among the three-fold cross validation.
+Similar to figures~\ref{fig:reconstructed_field}, and~\ref{fig:2D-3D-contour}, the larger $n_{\rm section}$, the better reconstruction.
+We also observe a significant difference in the estimation accuracy among velocity attributes --- the $L_2$ error of the $v$ component reports much lower values than that of the $w$ component.

-This difficulty for the $w$ component coincides with P\'erez et al.~\cite{PCV2020} who used a spatio-temporal Koopman decomposition for three-dimensional wake reconstruction around a square cylinder at $Re_D=280$ from two-dimensional data.
-It can also be verified from the perspective on the data complexity of each attribute.
-We take the singular value decomposition (SVD) for snapshots of each velocity attribute, as presented in figure~\ref{fig:energy_spectrum}.
-As can clearly be found, the rate of energy accumulation for velocity $w$ component is much slower than that of the other components.
-This example analysis implies that we may be able to relate the assessment of machine-learning-based estimation with linear analyses like SVD~\cite{MFZF2020}.
+The difficulty for the $w$ component coincides with P\'erez et al.~\cite{PCV2020} who used a spatio-temporal Koopman decomposition for three-dimensional wake reconstruction around a square cylinder at $Re_D=280$ from two-dimensional data.
+It can also be verified from the aspect of the data complexity of each attribute.
+We take the singular value decomposition (SVD) for snapshots of each velocity attribute, as presented in figure~\ref{fig:energy_spectrum}$(b)$.
+The rate of energy accumulation for the $w$ component is much slower than that of the other components.
+This example analysis implies that we may be able to relate the assessment of machine-learning-based estimation with linear analyses such as SVD~\cite{MFZF2020}.